canonical/serial-vault/Monitoring.md

 It will respond to the HTTP GET request with `200 OK` status and json string in the body: `{"database": "OK"}`.
 On each request, the database connection will be checked.
-On any error the endpoint will respond with `500  Internal Server Error` status witht the json string in the body: `{"database": "database error string"}`
+On any error the endpoint will respond with `500  Internal Server Error` status with the json string in the body: `{"database": "database error string"}`